mdzulkar20-cell/Blinkit-Business-Insights/README.md

 * Comparison of outlet types and their performance

-SQL Query Blinkit Business Insights.docx
+SQL Query Blinkit Business Insights

 Contains all SQL scripts used in the project, including: